shiyanlee/synapse_neurotransmitters/README.md

 MANC Neuprint includes predicted neurotransmitter labels.
 - Neuron bodyIDs were selected by matching these predictions (using max probability scores) with ground truth neurotransmitter identities from Lacin et al. (2019).
 - For each neurotransmitter class, the top 20 bodyIDs with the highest predicted neurotransmitter probabilities were selected
-50 synapses form 20 neurons
+50 synapses from 20 neurons are picked

 ## Confidence filtering